 Though she told her anecdote humorously, it had me considering the responsibility, if any, that someone suffering might have to try to ease the burden they unwittingly bring to those who love and care for them.
 But is that a cruel question?
 It might seem harsh to expect a person who is unwell, physically or psychologically, to think beyond their own requirements.

-Concise wisdom, like that handed down via St. Paul, is invaluable, but immersion in recognizably real-life predicaments, as recreated in a thoughtful novel, can drive it home.
+Concise wisdom, like that handed down via St. Paul, is invaluable, but immersion in recognizably real-life predicaments, as recreated in a thoughtful novel like I hope Caroline is, can drive it home.

 I first encountered this conundrum when I was fourteen, months after losing my vision.
 At a group event where everyone else was sighted, my father had me try my hand at ten-pin bowling.
 Despite my abysmal performance, the organizers awarded me first prize—a fedora.
 Instead of uplifted, I felt deflated, even humiliated.